Gleb4ever/Blog-engine/README.md

 Setup and running:

-1. Run docker-compose up -d, this will deploy Postgres 12 container.
-Share a drive to docker if you are on Windows
+1. Run docker-compose up -d, this will deploy Postgres 12 container
 2. Run project in IntellijIDEA
 3. Goto http://localhost:8080